aws-samples/searchable-encryption-dynamodb-howto/content/exercise-1.en.md

 (If this command fails with a `ResourceNotFoundException`, wait a few seconds and run it again.)

 This command outputs the branch key ID of the branch key just created.
-Keep note of this ID, as we will need to add it to our configuration.
+Keep note of this ID, as you will need to add it to your configuration.

 Go to `~/environment/workshop/config.toml`.